 - Communicate.
 Early and often.

-Small businesses often struggle with accounting because they are busy actually running their operation.
+Small businesses often struggle with accounting because they are busy running their operation.
 This is where cloud accounting software can make a huge difference.

 Transitioning to an online wholesale ordering system